10 Improved Marijuana Detox Tips to Help Your Recovery

 The Benefits of a Marijuana Detox Program

-Although marijuana detox symptoms are not dangerous, a medically-supervised detoxification can still be very helpful—or essential, if the marijuana use is frequently accompanied by other substances, such as alcohol or benzodiazepines, which can make withdrawal symptoms much more severe.
+Although marijuana detox symptoms are not dangerous, a medically supervised detox can still be very helpful.
+This is especially the case if you frequently use marijuana with other substances, such as alcohol or benzodiazepines, which can make withdrawal symptoms much more severe.

 Marijuana withdrawal also has the potential to last for a very long time, because THC, the primary chemical that causes the drug’s psychoactive effects, remains in the body for several weeks after use.
 Studies have shown that many individuals recovering from marijuana use disorder suffer from sleep disturbances such as disturbingly vivid dreams for 45 days or longer.
 Some recovering users experience symptoms for months after quitting marijuana.

-Treatment at many medical detox centers also provides dual-diagnosis treatment, which will identify if you have any additional mental or behavioral health issues that also need to be addressed.
-You may have turned to marijuana as a way of self-medicating these problems, which may rebound worse than before in the wake of marijuana detox.
+Treatment at many medical detox centers may also include dual diagnosis care for co-occurring mental health disorders.
+This program can help you identify if you have any additional mental or behavioral health issues that also need to be addressed.
+You may have turned to marijuana as a way of self-medicating these problems, which could rebound worse than before in the wake of marijuana detox.
 Professional treatment will take care of these issues and prevent relapse.

 A detox program can help you overcome marijuana dependence.
 Get the treatment you need today!